What is Investment Fraud and How to Detect Investment Scams

 Ponzi & Pyramid Investment Fraud Schemes

 Ponzi and pyramid schemes target groups of people such as friends, families, or others with a common interest.
-Criminals lure a few in and then use the victims to spread the word to their friends and add to the mix.
-These scammers have you pay upfront fees to the investors who will come later, and then you will reap your rewards; however, those rewards never come.
+Rather than generating legitimate earnings, criminals lure a few in and then use the victims to spread the word to their friends, family, co-workers, and church members.

 Offshore Investing Investment Fraud

-Scammers offer what sounds like huge returns on overseas investments, and as a bonus, you end up paying less in taxes.
-Once they are done with you, however, you are out the money, which was lost in a foreign country and impossible to retrieve, and now you owe the U.S. government penalties and fees for trying to avoid paying taxes.
+Once they are done with you, however, you are out the money, which was lost in a foreign country and impossible to retrieve.
+In some cases, you’ll send money to companies that don’t even exist, which makes it impossible to track down your funds.
+The biggest slap in the face is that you now owe the U.S. government penalties and fees for trying to avoid paying taxes.

 Pension Fraud

 Dozens of scams target the elderly and people with a pension.
-They may take advantage by offering to manage your life insurance policies or getting your pension funds early through a low-cost loan.
+Scammers pose as legitimate financial advisors or pension providers while giving misleading advice.
+They offer to manage your life insurance policy or get your pension funds early through a low-cost loan.
 But be careful of going down that road, you could lose it all.

 Often the best way to stay safe is to use a good dose of common sense.
 Some ways to protect yourself from investment scams are: